 The newer pilots need to learn how to read the RASP weather maps and learn to plan how to fly from one turn point to another.
-More experienced pilots should be helping the less experienced, just as we were helped (or wish we were helped), in own early days of X-C flying.
+The more experienced pilots should be helping the less experienced, just as we were helped (or wish we were helped), in own early days of Cross Country (X-C) flying.

-The purpose of this page is to encourage experienced pilots to unselfishly share their expertise, even if it is limited amount of expertise.
-Here is what should be done:
+The purpose of this page is to encourage experienced pilots to unselfishly share their expertise, even if it is a limited amount of expertise.
+Here is what might be done by you:

 - Experienced pilots should make an entry on the Forum a day or two before a good soaring day, saying “… looks good for flying on ___day ….”

 - Following your entry, suggest what might be a good release point and which turn points might be usable on a short X-C.

 - Do NOT limit you discussion to only mountain tows.
-If it is possible to flay an X-C with the designated “Short X-C Area” then please include that in your discussion.
+If it is possible to fly an X-C within the designated “Short X-C Area” on many days without a mountain tow.

 The Short X-C Area

 Here is a graphic that details the Short X-C area.
-The white lines on this graphic correspond to the white lines seen on the Williams 3 Day RASP maps; the turnpoints are shown on the Norcal 7 day RASP maps.
+The white lines on the first graphic correspond to the white lines seen on the Williams 3 Day RASP maps; the turnpoints are shown on the Norcal 7 day RASP maps.
 Included on the Williams 3 Day are 3 NM circles around each of the perimeter turnpoints, and a 20 mile circle around WSC (three nautical miles is the suggested turnpoint area for new pilots).

 This area is called the short X-C area.

 Note the distance from Willows to the south edge of the area is 40 NM and the distance from Sutter Buttes to Snow is 52 NM.
 This is about 15 % of the full area of the RASP map.
 Zooming in like this is a necessity!
 The area just within that 20 nm circle around Williams is 314 square miles, so we are talking about a very large flying area, even in this Short X-C Area.

 Purposes of having a set area are:

-- Limit the distance from home, so that it is easier to remain within glide distance.
+- Limit the distance from home, so that it is easier to remain within glide distance of familiar landing areas.